December 20, 2019

 In Italy, a Church Cleaved in Two Serves as a Gathering Place

-Designed by three Italian firms with community input, the minimal Church of the Penitent Thief adjoins the renovation of a preexisting church
+Designed by three Italian firms, the minimal Church of the Penitent Thief adjoins a renovated, preexisting church that now functions as a community center.

 In Bologna, Italy, a tremendous crack renders a church in two.
 Designed by Lado Architetti, Lamber + Lamber, and Inoutarchitettura, the 5,400-square-foot Church of the Penitent Thief in the city’s San Lazzaro di Savena municipality is a simple, monolithic volume spliced by a slim glazed line.
 Running up both walls of the reinforced concrete and plasterboard volume, the glass cut then extends along the length of the 72-foot-long pitched roof of painted aluminum sheets, combining with skylights and clerestory level windows to infuse a play of light and shadow into the building’s interior.